Dermot Reeve: Domestic career

 Reeve first played cricket in England as a member of the Marylebone Cricket Club Young Cricketers – an academy of up and coming young players between the ages of 18 and 20, who are based at Lord's.
 He signed for Sussex in June of the 1983 English season, and took 42 wickets in the County Championship at 29.35 apiece.
 He was given little opportunity with the bat, batting at number 10, but performed the duties of night watchman.
 This helped Reeve show his batting ability when, as night watchman, he made his maiden first class hundred against Surrey at Guildford.
 He remained with Sussex for six seasons, his most successful being 1987 when he managed a batting average of over 40, and took 42 wickets at an average of under 30 runs.

 His lack of a high enough batting position at Sussex led to his move to Warwickshire in 1988, and it was here that he gained his greatest successes.
 In the batsman-friendly summer of 1990 his average was 54 runs.
 He also made his highest first-class score of 202 not out (against an attack including Curtly Ambrose), and two other centuries on the way to a total of 1,412 runs.
 He averaged over 40 runs for Warwickshire during his time at the Midlands club proving the move a good decision and helping him gain international selection.

 Reeve was made captain in 1993, and in 1994 led the county to an unprecedented domestic treble; winning the County Championship, the AXA Equity and Law League, and the Benson & Hedges Cup - though they were defeated in the final of the NatWest Trophy.
 This achievement came alongside well-publicised differences of opinion with Warwickshire's star batsman, Brian Lara, vividly described a few years later by Reeve in his book Winning Ways.
 He was known for his inventive cricket brain and once held the bat left handed and swept Ravi Shastri against Glamorgan - today known as the switch hit.

-One of his improvisations against left-arm spinner, Rajesh Maru, of Hampshire was to drop his bat to avoid being caught out by the close fielders.
+He experimented with many improvisations; a particular incident against left-arm spinner, Rajesh Maru, of Hampshire saw him drop his bat to avoid being caught out by the close fielders.

 Warwickshire retained their Championship and NatWest Trophy crowns the following season (1995).
 In this year Reeve completed an unusual hat-trick when he was named man of the match in the final of the NatWest Trophy, the same award he had won in 1986 (when winning the final with Sussex) and in 1989 (with Warwickshire).

 Reeve left Warwickshire halfway through the 1996 season.
 Reeve made over £400,000 tax free during his benefit year with Warwickshire.
 Reeve was named as one of the Wisden Cricketers of the Year in 1996, and received the OBE for services to cricket that same year.
 He moved on to become coach to Somerset (for whom he also played several games in one-day cricket in 1998), and also began to work as a cricket commentator for Channel 4 Television.